coderdojo-linz/coderdojo-linz.github.io/content/uebungsanleitungen/programmieren/web/tetris/index.md

+---
+title: "Tetris"
+description: "In this session we will impelment a version of the TETRIS game based on a video by the amazin Ania Kubów."
+level: 2
+categories:
+- HTML
+- JavaScript
+- CSS
+---

 # Tetris

 In this session we will impelment a version of the TETRIS game based on a video by the amazin Ania Kubów.
 Check out her youtube channel [ --> here <-- ](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw).